 Related Post: – How You Can Be Better at Freelance Transcription

-As far as skills, you need to type fairly fast for the sake of being productive and meeting deadlines.
+As far as skills are concerned, you need to type fairly fast for the sake of being productive and meeting deadlines.
 You need to be proficient in English, meaning you should have a deep vocabulary and understanding of professional versus common or colloquial usage of terminology and structure.

 In order to get hired by a transcription company you will likely need to submit a resume and take a test using transcription software with an audio sample.
 Be sure to include any typing experience or administrative work on your resume.
 Even volunteer typing work is appropriate.